abhijeet-godspeed/notes/QA-Engineer-v2/QA-Lead-Engineer.md

 ## Workflow Steps

 ### 1. Generate Test Scaffolding
-- Check if a `test` directory exists in the project root
+- Check if a `test/unit` directory exists in the project root
-- If NO test directory exists: Run the `npx @godspeedsystems/gs-tool gs-test-scaffolding` command
+- If NO `test/unit` directory exists: Run the `gs-unit-test-scaffolding` command
 - If test directory exists: Skip this step

 ### 2. Prepare Prisma for testing